algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0x4e {uint8 depth}
 - Pops: *... stack*, any
 - Pushes: any
-- remove top of stack, and place it deeper in the stack such that N elements are above it
+- remove top of stack, and place it deeper in the stack such that N elements are above it.
+Fails if stack depth <= N.
 - LogicSigVersion >= 5

 ## uncover n